MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-cost-management.md

 ---
-title: Connect to Azure Cost Management data in Power BI desktop
+title: Connect to Azure Cost Management data in Power BI Desktop
 description: Easily connect to Azure and gain insights about cost management using Power BI Desktop
 author: davidiseminger
 manager: kfile